LHETHA/LHETHA/README.md

 ### Skills: Python | Project Management | Divergent Thinker | Open-Minded

-- 🔭 I’m currently learning Rust and specific Python libraries like scapy, socket, pyshark, httpx, and fabric.
+- 🔭 I’m currently learning Rust and specific Python libraries like scapy, socket, pyshark, httpx, argparse, and fabric.
 - 🌱 I’m currently dealing with Software Architecture Design Principles and DevSecOps.
 - 📫 How to reach me: DM via Reddit or Discord.
 Contributions to my public repos are appreciated.